openstack-archive/infra-manual/doc/source/testing.rst

    rebuild the queue without that change, then restart all jobs in the queue with that change evicted.

-   Keep in mind that we are dog fooding OpenStack to run OpenStack's CI system.
+   Keep in mind that we are also dog fooding OpenStack to run OpenStack's CI system.
 This means that a more reliable OpenStack is able to provide resources to our CI system effectively.
 Fixing OpenStack in this case is a win win situation.